hannesbecher/hannesbecher.github.io/index.md

 ---

 #Hannes Becher's web presence
-Having spent a great time in France and Switzerland (see [Fieldwork and ESEB](blog/2015/08/25/summer/)), I am now back to London and excited to work and the samples I collected.
+Having spent a great time in France and Switzerland (see [Fieldwork and ESEB](blog/2015/08/25/summer/)), I am now back to London and excited to work on the samples I collected.

 ##Upcoming Events